Home | About | Contact Twitter | Facebook | Flickr MCMSfaq.com: Content Management Server Resources

 Start the UPS related SharePoint Services

-10. It’s provisioning the FIM services and a bunch of other stuff – coffee is an option, it will take around 10 minutes on a VM.
+- It’s provisioning the FIM services and a bunch of other stuff – coffee is an option, it will take around 10 minutes on a VM.
 Be patient!
+My baseline time is 240 seconds.

-14. depending upon your machine/farm configuration you will also need to enable inbound network connections to MSDTC on the machine hosting FIM
+- Depending upon your machine/farm configuration you will also need to enable inbound network connections to MSDTC on the machine hosting FIM.
+This step is only needed if you are running a named instance of SQL Server.

 Configure Connections and do a Sync (Import)